HSP Bookshelf: Thrive! The Highly Sensitive Person and Career by Tracy Cooper

 Explaining the specifics of how HSPs find work challenging is beyond the scope of this article, but if you are interested in some more in-depth reading, I recommend a different article I wrote, entitled Work and the Highly Sensitive Person.

-In this article, we'll just take a look at a new book examining HSPs and their relationship with work and career.
+In this article, we'll take a look at the most recent book on the market examining HSPs and their relationship with work and career.

 Work Advice for HSPs can be hard to find

-Compared to twenty years ago, there are now lots of books now available about high sensitivity, but most of them tend to focus on the spiritual, mental health and psychological aspects of the trait.
+Compared to a couple of decades ago, there are now lots of books now available about high sensitivity, but most of them tend to focus on the spiritual, mental health and psychological aspects of the trait.

 Work, of course, is a far more tangible and functional aspect of our lives.